KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Method

 The idea of overcomplete networks (in the spatial sense) in the convnet-deep learning era has been unexplored.
 To this end, we propose Kite-Net which is an overcomplete version of U-Net.
 In Kite-Net, the encoder projects the input image into a spatially higher dimension.
 This is achieved by incorporating bilinear upsampling layers in the encoder.
 This form of the encoder constrains the receptive field from increasing like in U-Net as we carefully select the kernel size of the filters and upsampling coefficient such that the deep layers learn to extract fine details and features to segment small masks effectively.
 Furthermore, in the decoder, each conv block has a conv layer followed by a max-pooling layer.
-In Fig \ref{expl}, we can see how the receptive field is constrained in our proposed Kite-net when compared to U-Net.

 To analyze this in detail, let $I$ be the input image, $F_1$ and $F_2$ be the feature maps extracted from first and second conv blocks respectively.
 Let the initial receptive field of the conv filter be $k \times k$ on the image.
 In an undercomplete network, the receptive field size change due to max-pooling layer is dependent on two variables: pooling coefficient and stride of the pooling filter.
 For convenience, the pooling coefficient and stride is both set as 2 in our network.
 Considering this configuration, the receptive field of conv block 2 (to which $F_1$ is forwarded) on the input image would be $ 2 \times k \times 2 \times k$.
 Similarly, the receptive field of conv block 3 (to which $F_2$ is forwarded) would be $ 4 \times k \times 4 \times k$.
 This increase in receptive field can be generalized for an $i^{th}$ layer in an undercomplete network as follows: